 - 3/4 cup flour

-- 1 cup of uncooked wild rice (Tip: To reduce cooking time, soak for about 8 hours or overnight)
+- 1 cup of uncooked wild rice (Tip: To reduce cooking time, soak for 2-8 hours or until they start to open and curl.
+Hand-parched rice opens up faster.)

 - 2 cups turkey or chicken, cooked and chopped